You are in the middle of an interview for your dream job. You're doing great until the interviewer asks:

 Ultimately, it doesn't matter which power you choose!

-Prepare an answer that will show your strengths and help you stand out among other candidates.
+Prepare an answer to show your strengths and help you stand out among other candidates.